 Monotonicity: Sliding Window

-A function is monotonic if it preserves the order of its arguments, i.e., if $x \le y$, then $f(x) \le f(y) $.
-In this post, we look at a class of problems where the argument is an interval.
-By identifying monotonic functions, we can reduce number of intervals to enumerate by an order of magnitude, from $O(n^2)$ to $O(n)$.
-The algorithm is often known as sliding window, because enumerating intervals is like sliding windows.
+A function is monotonic if it preserves the order of its arguments, i.e., if $x \le y$, then $f(x) \le f(y)$.
+In this post, we examine a class of problems where the argument is an interval.
+By identifying monotonic functions, we can reduce the number of intervals to enumerate by an order of magnitude, from $O(n^2)$ to $O(n)$.
+This algorithm is often known as sliding window, because enumerating intervals is like sliding a window across the data.

 Problem 1.
 Max Consecutive Ones